Weiming-Hu/RenewableSimulator/README.md

 - `progress`
 - `Cython`
 - `yappi` used for profiling
-- `pyinstrument` used ofr profiling
+- `pyinstrument` used for profiling

 ### Simulation